Last Updated on March 8, 2021 by Grow with Bovees

 Watering New Grass Seed

 When contemplating the watering of new grass seed, the first thing you’re probably thinking of using to get the job done, is a sprinkler.
 But, beware!
 This could potentially leave you with a very messy lawn.
-Lawn sprinklers can pour excess water on your grass seeds, causing them to wash away or float around… culminating in clumps of grass with bald patches in between.
+Lawn sprinklers can pour excess water on your grass seeds, causing them to wash away or float around… culminating in clumps of grass with bald patches of soil in between.

 So, how much water does new grass actually need and what is the best method of delivery?